Estapearl/Transaction-Fraud-Detection-Risk-Alert-System/README.md

 **Why this matters:**
 These patterns help fraud teams focus monitoring efforts on high-risk customer segments early in the customer lifecycle, reducing false positives while improving early fraud detection.

+#### b.
+Transaction Anomaly Detection

+What we observed

+Transaction-level activity was reviewed across channels, locations, and time to identify behaviors that deviated from a customer’s usual pattern.

+Key anomaly signals stood out:

+- High-value transactions occurring outside a customer’s registered state were more likely to be flagged, especially for newer accounts.

+- Sudden spikes in transaction activity within a single day (multiple transactions or unusually large amounts) indicated potential account takeover or misuse.

+- Large transfers made shortly after account creation or following periods of low activity showed elevated fraud risk.

+Why this matters

+By focusing on deviations from normal transaction behavior rather than volume alone, fraud alerts become more targeted, allowing investigators to prioritize genuinely suspicious activity while reducing noise from legitimate transactions.